gulshankumar/gulshankumar/README.md

 With hands-on expertise in a wide range of technologies—from **containerized deployments (Docker, Kubernetes)** to **advanced server management (Nginx, Traefik, Let's Encrypt)**—I bring **production-grade solutions** that are as robust as they are maintainable.

 My approach combines:
-- 🔧 Deep backend expertise in PHP, Node.js, SQL
+- 🔧 Deep backend expertise in PHP, Node.js, SQL, Python
 - ⚙️ Modern frontend work with React, TailwindCSS, Alpine.js
 - 🔐 Infrastructure as Code, SSL, firewalls, secure CI/CD workflows
 - 🧠 Business-aligned thinking with an emphasis on performance, UX, and scalability